-I want to continue providing my kids with fun ways to learn, but sometimes it's hard for me to generate my own ideas.
-I am so thankful for the myriad of free, online education resources and activities available!
-I do occasionally find myself slipping into what feels like a black hole of trying to find the right activities.
-So I asked three Kindergarten teachers what activities they recommend for parents and preschoolers spending extra time at home right now.
+Certain moments and seasons of life require that we stay home more than is typical.
+In my case, more than me or my people would like!
+Staying in because of inclement weather, illness, or any other reason typically requires a bit more creativity in keeping young troops from getting too restless.
+Sometimes I struggle to drum up this creativity.
+I am so thankful for the myriad of free, online education resources and activities available, but I do occasionally find myself slipping into what feels like a black hole of trying to find the right activities.
+So I asked three Kindergarten teachers what activities they recommend for parents and preschoolers spending extra time at home.
 Here are some of their suggestions, along with related links that i've sifted through...

 Go on a Scavenger Hunt

 Scavenger hunts not only get our littles up and moving with purpose, they are also great for teaching kids to notice things.
 An indoor scavenger hunt is a fun way for kids to view their normal surroundings a bit differently.
-When the weather cooperates, take the hunt outside and look for things in your neighborhood or search for things in nature on a hike in the woods.
+When the weather cooperates, take the hunt outside and look for things in your neighborhood.

 Create an Obstacle Course